HenningUe/iphoto-downloader/.github/README.md

 # GitHub Configuration

-This directory contains GitHub-specific configuration files for the Foto Pool project.
+This directory contains GitHub-specific configuration files for the iPhoto Downloader project.

 ## 📁 Directory Structure